4 Heatmap Tools By The Best SEO Companies for eCommerce

 - Snapshots – Visual reports of what people are seeing and using, where they come from, and where they are getting stuck.

 - A/B Testing – You can change virtually any element and test it against another to find the sweet spot of conversion.
 The Crazy Egg Editor lets designers modify any element from within the app and publish it to the website without the need for coding.
 You can turn the user behavior that you observe on your site into actionable next steps and confirm your design decisions through data.

 Crazy Egg has six different ways to help you understand visitor and user behavior

 - Heat Map – This shows you popular hot spots and opportunities to improve website navigation.

 - Scroll Map – Highlights the scroll-depth of your webpage and the best place for a CTA.

 - Confetti – Represents precise individual clicks.
 You can segment using various metrics such as time on site, OS, geography, etc.

 - Overlay – Displays clicks as percentages to help determine CTA placement.

 Cloud-based Crazy Egg supports most mobile devices, Windows, and Mac.
-It can also tell you the source of your traffic, whether it came from social media, paid ads, blogs or other.
+It can also tell you the source of your traffic, whether it came from social media, paid ads, blogs, or others.